RunpengLuo/RunpengLuo/README.md

-- 👋 Hi, I’m @RunpengLuo, an 2024 Fall incoming Ph.D student at the Department of Computer Science, Princeton University.
+- 👋 Hi, I’m @RunpengLuo, an incoming Ph.D student for 2024 Fall at the Department of Computer Science, Princeton University.
 - 👨‍🎓 I finished my undergraduate studies at the College of Engineering, Computing, and Cybernetics, Australian National University.
 - 🌎 I come from China and currently at Australia.
 - 👀 I’m generally interested in algorithm development on solving problems arises in computational biology and making program run faster via parallelism.